Mammad900/Auto-AutoRun/README.md

 NOTE: Step 3 does not have any effect if you're not using a CD/DVD.

-1. Download Auto-AutoRun executable from the [releases](https://github.com/Mammad900/Auto-AutoRun/releases) section and copy it to the root of the CD/DVD with the name `autorun.exe`
+1. Download Auto-AutoRun executable (`Auto-AutoRun.exe`) from the [releases](https://github.com/Mammad900/Auto-AutoRun/releases) page and copy it to the root of the CD/DVD with the name `autorun.exe`
+2. Download `MarkdownSharp.dll` from the [releases](https://github.com/Mammad900/Auto-AutoRun/releases) page and copy it to the root of the CD/DVD with the name `MarkdownSharp.dll`
-2. ***[Optional]*** Copy the icon with `.ico` format to the root folder with the name `Icon.ico`
+3. ***[Optional]*** Copy the icon with `.ico` format to the root folder with the name `Icon.ico`
-3. Create a file named `autorun.inf`, open it with notepad (which is usually default) and copy-paste the following into it:
+4. Create a file named `autorun.inf`, open it with notepad (which is usually default) and copy-paste the following into it:

    ```properties
    [AutoRun]